Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 When that happens, security becomes an unavoidable concern.

-For example, suppose you have a problem like "are arbitrary keywords or confidential information being sent to the LLM?"
+For example, consider the problem of "whether arbitrary keywords or sensitive information is being sent to the LLM."

-This kind of issue, especially in industries like finance, healthcare, and public sector,
+These kinds of issues are particularly important in industries like finance, healthcare, and public sector,

-makes it important to be able to technically control "whether information is appropriate to send" before transmission,
+where it's critical to be able to technically control "what information is allowed to be sent" before transmission,

-and to maintain an audit trail showing that policies have been applied.
+and to leave an audit trail showing that policies have been applied.

 This article targets Claude Code.
-Note that Claude Desktop (Enterprise) uses managed settings and Cowork uses dedicated configuration keys, which are separate from the
+Note that Claude Desktop (Enterprise) uses managed settings, and Cowork uses dedicated configuration keys, which differ from the ANTHROPIC_BASE_URL procedure described below.

 Claude Code has built-in governance features such as permissions, hooks, and managed-settings.

-For blocking at the input (prompt) level, the UserPromptSubmit hook can also inspect content before sending and reject it.
+For blocking at the input (prompt) level, the UserPromptSubmit hook can also be used to

-However, for centrally handling the "final HTTP request" and "response stream" including conversation history and tool results,
+However, for centrally handling the "final HTTP request" and "response stream" that include conversation history and tool results,

-hooks are insufficient and a gateway or proxy is required.
+hooks fall short, and a gateway or proxy is needed.

-you can insert arbitrary guardrails into the communication without touching Claude Code itself, as shown below:
+you can insert arbitrary guardrails into the communication without modifying Claude Code itself.

-Claude Code → Your own gateway (inspection, blocking, masking, etc.) → api.anthropic.com
+Claude Code → Custom gateway (inspection, blocking, masking, etc.) → api.anthropic.com

-In this article, we'll try composing WASM to build our own gateway/proxy.
+In this article, we'll try building our own gateway/proxy by composing WASM.

 About Claude Code

-Claude Code allows you to control where requests are sent via environment variables.
+Claude Code can control the destination of requests via environment variables.

-Since the gateway is an official feature, simply forwarding the authentication headers sent by the client
+Since the gateway is an official feature, forwarding the authentication headers sent by the client

-(x-api-key / Authorization: Bearer, etc.) allows it to work through the gateway
+(x-api-key / Authorization: Bearer, etc.) as-is means it works through the gateway

-whether using an API key or a Max/Team/Enterprise plan.
+whether using an API key, or on Max/Team/Enterprise plans.

 The gateway needs to relay /v1/messages and /v1/messages/count_tokens,

-and must pass through anthropic-version / anthropic-beta headers as-is.
+and pass through the anthropic-version / anthropic-beta headers as-is.

-(/v1/models is optional and only needed if supporting model discovery)
+(/v1/models is optional, only if supporting model discovery)

-For more details, refer to the official documentation: Environment Variable Reference, LLM gateway configuration.
+For more details, refer to the official documentation: Environment Variables Reference, LLM gateway configuration.

-In enterprise/team operations, roughly the following features are available out of the box:
+For enterprise/team operations, roughly the following features are available built-in.

-- Enforcement of settings via managed-settings.json (MDM distribution, OS-protected paths)
+• Enforcing settings via managed-settings.json (MDM distribution / OS-protected paths)

-As mentioned earlier, hooks can be used to block at the input (prompt) level.
+As mentioned earlier, hooks can be used for blocking at the input (prompt) level.

 However, hooks cannot intervene in the HTTP request body including conversation history and tool results,